 In 2004, when Martha Pullen Company became a wholly-owned subsidiary of the Birmingham-based Hoffman Media, LLC, the merger freed Martha’s time to focus on a career-long dream – sharing her extensive collection of heirloom garments with the world.
 The Vintage Collection of Martha Pullen series of books debuted with its first two volumes both published in 2005.
 The collector series is a photographic and editorial account highlighting the beauty and construction details of individual vintage pieces in her collection.
 As Martha’s focus has always been to mesh heirloom techniques with modern technology, she’s also made available machine embroidery design CDs corresponding to each volume, which feature machine reproductions of century’s old handwork.

-In February 2012, The Martha Pullen Company was acquired by F+W Media, Inc. F+W Media is a community-focused, content creator and marketer of products and services for enthusiasts.
+In February 2012, The Martha Pullen Company was acquired by F+W, A Content + eCommerce Company.
+F+W is a community-focused, content creator and marketer of products and services for enthusiasts.
 For nearly a Century, F+W has offered a diversified portfolio of books, ebooks, magazines, events, competitions, ecommerce, education, video, and more.

 One of the projects of which she is most proud, is Sew Beautiful, a magazine she founded and began publishing in 1987.
 She began sharing her love of heirloom sewing with public television audiences around the United States and Canada through her Martha’s Sewing Room series, which airs in 73 percent of American PBS stations.
 An accomplished author, she also has more than 50 books to her credit.